-TO: Torie Clarke

-CC: LTG Craddock

-FROM: Donald Rumsfeld 7

 SUBJECT: Brief Gen, Franks

-recognizing t ught to brief Gen. Franks on the plans we are considering for the troops and get his input, possibly with Gen. Craddock and me re can have a discussion on that.
+I think you ought to brief Gen. Franks on the plans we are considering for recognizing the troops and get his input, possibly with Gen. Craddock and me present, so we can have a discussion on that.

-DHR dh 042603-5

-Please resp ond by